davidryan59/ji-rcn/README.md

 var JInterval = ji.JInterval       // ji.jinterval also works
 var getComma = ji.getComma
-var parseNotation = ji.parseNotation

 // getComma
-getComma(p)          // Calculate a comma (in Peo format) for prime p under default ("DR") algorithm getComma(p, alg)     // Calculate a comma for prime p under other algorithm, e.g. "SAG", "KG2" parseNotation(text)  // Calculate a Peo for notation text, e.g. maps E'5 (5/2) to Peo on {2:-1, 5:1}
+getComma(p)          // Calculate a comma (in Peo format) for prime p under default ("DR") algorithm getComma(p, alg)     // Calculate a comma for prime p under other algorithm, e.g. "SAG", "KG2"

 // JInterval class

 // Class methods
-JInterval.getComma(p, alg)       // getComma is also provided as class method for JInterval JInterval.parseNotation(text)    // parseNotation is also provided as class method for JInterval
+JInterval.getComma(p, alg)       // getComma is also provided as class method for JInterval

 // Constructors
 var jint = new JInterval()         // Can initialise with no args.
 JInterval for 1/1